Yadukrishnan

 val limitWithDelayPolicySymbol = retryPolicyWithLimit |+| retryPolicyWithDelay

-Please note that, we are using IO monad here.
-If we miss out to provide any type parameter, then we will be getting compilation error for ambiguous implicits.
+Please note that we are using IO monad here.
+If we miss out on providing any type parameter, then we will be getting compilation errors for ambiguous implicits.

 Create Error Handler Function

 Now, let's create a logger function to log the information.
-This function will take the Throwable and RetryDetails as input and returns an IO.
+This function will take the Throwable and RetryDetails as input and return an IO.

 def onErrorFn(e: Throwable, details: RetryDetails) = {